DrMikeyS/COVIDVaccinePatientSlips/README.md

 # COVID Vaccine Patient Slip Generator
-A free tool that allows you to convert a CSV list of patients from AccuBook into a printable pack of patient slips to make using Pinnacle a breeze.
+A free tool that allows you to convert a CSV list of patients into a printable pack of patient slips to make using Pinnacle a breeze.

 <img src="https://github.com/DrMikeyS/COVIDVaccinePatientSlips/raw/main/demo.jpg?raw=true" alt="Sample of patient QR slip" width="160">
 *Sample Patient QR Slip*